wupmemo/fullstack-take-home/README.md

 - As a user I can upload my international passport or identity card.
 - As a user I can preview my inputs and edit on the same page before submitting my registration.
 - As a user I can view the APP on Mobile, Tablet or laptop.
-- As a user I can log in and logout
+- As a user I can log in and logout.

 Feel free to go above and beyond if you have ideas for extra features!